10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 Hostgator

-As humans we are used to receiving constant feedback as a result of our actions.
-On the Web, however, the only viable immediate feedback is through text.
-Text must be used in a comprehensive way to inform the reader of the result of their action.
+We are used to receiving constant feedback based on our actions.
+However on the Web, the only viable and immediate feedback is through text.
+Text must be used in a comprehensive way to inform the reader the result of their action.

 Feedback